 There is also the rare but very possible occurrence of second hit syndrome, which occurs when a patient receives another head injury while the concussion is healing.
 Even a mild head injury can cause massive brain swelling, swiftly killing a patient.
 One unfortunate case that received public attention in recent years was the case of 17-year-old Rowan Stringer, whose tragic death inspired new youth sports regulations in Canada regarding concussion awareness and intervention.

 At AICA Conyers, we believe that gentle chiropractic treatment can be used to treat the headaches and migraines that may result from a concussion.
-Consider visiting our clinic today, o we may help you clear your head.
+Consider visiting our clinic today, so we may help you clear your head.